Reference Letters for Medical School

 2. Authors whose native language is not English.
-The best references discuss subtle nuances of a candidate's personality and professional skills, which requires a strong proficiency with conversational English.
+The best references discuss subtle nuances of a candidate's personality and professional skills, which requires a strong proficiency in conversational English.
 Authors who are uncomfortable with the language tend to write less, which ultimately hurts the candidate.

 bosses and faculty members who don't have the time to write the letters

 for you.
 Instead, they instruct the candidate to write his/her own letter,